 - Students may bring a copy of the Code of Ethics to refer to during the competition; however, copies will not be provided to them.
 No other reference materials are allowed during the competition.

 - Team members may confer with each other during the competition.

 - Coaches, chaperones, and others are not allowed to confer with students during the competition.

 - The team who has accumulated the greatest number of points will be declared the winner of the competition.

-- The top three winning teams will be awarded gold, silver and bronze medals and will be eligible to compete at the state competition on March 12, 2019, in Valdosta.
-Click here to enter state competition.
+- The top three winning teams will be awarded gold, silver and bronze medals and will be eligible to compete at the state competition on March 9, 2023, in Macon.

 - Score will be kept by the Kahoot system.
 Scores are calculated based on the speed of a correct answer.

 - The team with the most points at the end of the competition will be declared the winner.
 First, second, and third place winners will be eligible to compete at state competition.